-• IFAC 2017 Meeting of Regional Organisations (ROs) and Accountancy Groupings (AGs) held in Brazil on November 15.
+(ROs) and Accountancy Groupings (AGs) held in Brazil on November 15.

-• International Accounting Standards Board World Standards Setters Conference held on September 26-27, 2016 in London.
+(ICAEW), which provided advertising support for • International Accounting Standards Board World Standards Setters Conference held on September 26-27, 2016 in London.

-Details on these events are outlined in the ICAC President's Report.
+During the year, the ICAC endorsed a Small & Details on these events are outlined in the ICAC